Houston’s Finally Getting its Own World Class Farmers Market: New $10 Million Project Aims to Give H-Town its Pike PlaceBY Chris Baldwin // 07.20.17

-The $10 million revamp of Houston Farmers Market aims to thrust it into the same class as Seattle's famed Pike Place Market.
+The $10 million-plus revamp of Houston Farmers Market aims to thrust it into the same class as Seattle's famed Pike Place Market.

 The current state of Houston Farmer Market is less than inspiring.